k-box/k-search/docs/framework-architecture.md

 The K-Search system makes use of a processing queue to download and index Data for which the textual contents are not provided during the `data.add` API invocation.

-A Data item is recorded as to be processed by one of the K-Search workers that runs by the `enqueue:consume` command.
+A Data item is recorded as to be processed by one of the K-Search workers that runs by the `messenger:consume-messages` command.
 The command is responsible to handle the messages in the queue, invoke the corresponding worker that will download the required Data's file and trigger the indexing.
 If a failure is received during any of those phases, the error is reported and accessible by the `data.status` API.